Jahnavi-1704/Jahnavi-1704/README.md

 ## 🚀 About Me
 I'm a Full Stack and Mobile Developer.
+I am extremely passionate about designing and developing cross-platform(React Native, Flutter) and native(Android, iOS) mobile applicatons.

 Along my undergrad journey, I have gained work experience through 4 internships at Questrade, ElectroSource and AllStream.
 ## 🛠 Skills